 Join the practice

-If you are a UCL student please complete the on-line registration form
+If you are a UCL student living at any of the above postcodes

 If you are a UCL/UCLH staff member and wish to register please contact the practice.

 Please notify the practice of any changes as soon as possible, it is vital that we have up to date phone, address and e-mail contact details.
 If your details have changed please complete our online Change of Contact Details Form

 If you are a first time user of the NHS and would like more information about it please read this leaflet:

 The Royal College of General Practitioners has produced a useful guide for patients about the services on offer at GP Surgeries and how to access them.
 You can download the guide below.

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.